michaelklishin/neocons/README.md

 ## Project Maturity

-Neocons is not a young project: it is more than 6 months old, with active production use from week 1.
-It is now at 1.0, all API parts are set in stone and most documentation guides in good shape.
+Neocons is not a young project: it is more than 1 year old, with active production use from week 1.
+It is now past 1.0, all API parts are set in stone and most documentation guides in good shape.